 We, through our wholly-owned subsidiary Grizzly Holdings Inc., own a 24.9% interest in Grizzly.
-As of December 31, 2016, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
-Grizzly has three oil sands projects in various stages of development.
-Grizzly commenced commercial production from its Algar Lake Phase 1 steam-assisted gravity drainage, or SAGD, oil sand project during the second quarter of 2014 and has received regulatory approval for up to 11,300 barrels per day of bitumen production.
-Grizzly produced approximately 900 barrels of bitumen per day at its Algar Lake SAGD project during the first quarter of 2015.
-In April 2015, Grizzly determined to cease bitumen production at its Algar Lake facility due to the level of commodity prices.
-Grizzly continues to monitor market conditions as it assesses future plans for the facility.
-We reviewed our investment in Grizzly as of September 30, 2015 and December 31, 2015, and again at March 31, 2016, for impairment, resulting in an aggregate other than temporary impairment write down of \$101.6 million for the year ended December 31, 2015 and \$23.1 million for the year ended December 31, 2016.
-As of and during the period ended December 31, 2016, commodity prices had increased as compared to the quarter ended March 31, 2016, and there were no impairment indicators that required further evaluation for impairment.
+As of December 31, 2017, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
+Grizzly has high-graded three oil sands projects to various stages of development.
+Grizzly commenced commercial production from its Algar Lake Phase 1 SAGD oil sand project during the second quarter of 2014 and has regulatory approval for up to 11,300 barrels per day of bitumen production.
+Algar Lake production peaked at 2,200 barrels per day during the ramp-up phase of the SAGD facility, however, in April 2015, Grizzly made the decision to suspend operations at its Algar Lake facility due to the commodity price drop and its effect on project economics.
+Grizzly continues to monitor market conditions as it assesses startup plans for the facility.
+We reviewed our investment in Grizzly as of September 30, 2015 and December 31, 2015, and again at March 31, 2016, for impairment, resulting in an aggregate other than temporary impairment write down of \$101.6 million for the year ended December 31, 2015 and \$23.1 million for the year ended December 31, 2016, and there were no impairment indicators that required further evaluation for impairment.
 If commodity prices decline, further impairment of our investment in Grizzly may result in the future.
 The Algar Lake and other pending and proposed projects are complex, subject to extensive governmental regulation and will require significant additional financing.
 There can be no assurance that the necessary governmental approvals will be granted or that such financing could be obtained on commercially reasonable terms or at all, or that if one or more of these projects are completed that they will be successful or that we realize a return on our investment.